tylerbutler/engineer/engineer/docs_source/bundled_plugins.rst

 whichever one you wish.
 Only the first section of the post, before the 'more' break marker, will be displayed on a rollup page.

+By default the RSS feed that Engineer generates will only include teaser content.
+However, you can override this and make your feed full content by setting the ``FEED_FULL_CONTENT`` setting to true in your Engineer settings file.

 The Post Breaks plugin does not need to be activated in any way; it always runs but has no effect on posts that don't include a break marker.